charmaine/InternetWishlist/README.md

 A website made in hopes to recreate the no longer available Internet Wishlist.
-Website temporarily available can be accessed through: https://charmainelee.github.io/InternetWishlist/
+Website can be temporarily be accessed through: https://charmainelee.github.io/InternetWishlist/

 IDEA:<br>
 1. The project connects idea gurus and developers <br>